entando/entando-docs/vuepress/docs/next/docs/reference/deployment-structure.md

 #### Customization
 The _entando-de-app_ is very likely to be customized as part of an Entando implementation.
 This image can be customized with new APIs, legacy Entando plugins, new database tables, or other extensions to the _entando-core_.
-It is highly recommended that most extensions to the platform in Entando 6 occur in microservices.
+It is highly recommended that most extensions to the platform on Entando occur in microservices.
 However, legacy integrations, extensions to the CMS, and migrations from earlier Entando versions may require changes to the _entando-de-app_.

 ## app-builder
 The _app-builder_ is the front end of the _entando-de-app_.
 It communicates with the _entando-de-app_ via [REST APIs](../consume/entando-apis.md).
 The _app-builder_ is a React JS application and is served via node in the default deployment.
-In a quickstart deployment the _app-builder_ container is deployed in the _entando-composite-app_ multiple container pod.
+In a quickstart deployment, the _app-builder_ container is deployed in the _entando-app_ multiple container pod.
 The _app-builder_ also communicates with the Component Manager via REST API to fetch information about Entando bundles deployed to the Entando Component Repository (ECR).